Easy and Cheap DIY Board and Batten Wall

-This faux wood panel is an easy way to add a special charm to your walls.
+This faux board and batten is an affordable and easy way to add a special charm to your walls.
 And you can do it yourself in one day.
-(Apologies if the original post said total cost was $30.
-It was approximately $60 for all wood pieces, and if you add 1qt of paint, it is about $90.
-I had leftover paint).
+It costed me approximately $60 for all wood pieces, and I used about one quart of leftover paint.

 My dining room walls were painted light gray with white baseboard and chair rails.
 If your walls don't have the chair rail (the wood trim in the middle), you'll need to add it.
 They are placed about 30 "above the baseboard.